Man is temporary, Man is frail, life on Earth is but illusion and the Greater Reality lies beyond

 In today's hectic world where many spend most of the day sitting as part of their work, they then go home and continue sitting, this time glued to the TV.
 So it’s not surprising that many needlessly suffer ailments which are clearly self-inflicted.
 Combined with poor diet and bad drinking habits the problem is exacerbated.

-Therefore it's not surprising that many are suffering from obesity and other modern day ailments that never used to exist.
+Therefore, it's not surprising that many are suffering from obesity and other modern-day ailments that never used to exist.
 If only people would eat and drink sensibly, stop smoking and recreational drugs, combined with long brisk walks their lives would improve.
-Combined with correct breathing their whole wellbeing will improve enormously and in a very short space of time.
-It can and will cut down the amount of visits you currently take to your doctor, for those of you who visit the doctor on a regular basis.
+Combined with correct breathing their whole wellbeing would improve enormously and in a very short space of time.
+It could and would cut down the amounts of visits you currently take to your doctor, for those of you who visit the doctor on a regular basis.
 It's not designed to replace a doctor.

-So you think breathing is simple?
+So, you think breathing is simple?
 Stop for a moment and think about it?
 What do you really do when breathing?
 As quick as your lungs are full of air you expel in haste for the next gulp of air without a second thought.
 There is more to breathing than first appears, a lot more.
-It is possible to achieve so much just by breathing and as an example; correct breathing enables adepts to sit naked on ice, seventeen thousand feet or higher above sea-level, and keep hot, so hot that the ice is melted and the adept freely perspires.
-Another example; It's possible to glide over the ground faster than a galloping horse and arrive at your destination untroubled, serene and controlled.
+It is possible to achieve so much just by breathing and as an example: correct breathing enables adepts to sit naked on ice, seventeen thousand feet or higher above sea-level, and keep hot, so hot that the ice melts and the adept freely perspires.
+Another example: it's possible to glide over the ground faster than a galloping horse and arrive at your destination untroubled, serene and controlled.
 Levitation is achieved by a special breathing pattern and while these examples may sound a little far-fetched, there're not.
 These examples are very real and factual, but we will not be revealing how here.
-For now it's the very basic safe stuff.
+For now, it's the very basic safe stuff.

 Breathing is indeed the source of life, and it may be of interest to give a few notes here which may enable those who have some ailment, perhaps of long standing, to banish or to alleviate their suffering.
 It can be done through correct breathing you know, but do remember breathe only as advised on this page, for to experiment is dangerous unless there is a competent teacher at hand.
 To experiment blindly is folly indeed.

 Before we can do anything about breathing we must have a rhythm, a unit of time which represents a normal inhalation.
 The heartbeat of any individual is the proper rhythmic standard for that particular individuals breathing.
 Hardly anyone has the same standard of course, but that does not matter.
-You can find your normal breathing rhythm by placing your finger on your pulse and counting the tempo one, two, three, four, five, and six.
+You can find your normal breathing rhythm by placing your finger on your wrist or neck to feel your pulse tempo, one, two, three, four, five, etcetera.
 Get that rhythm firmly fixed in your subconscious so that you know it unconsciously, subconsciously so that you do not have to think about it.

 It does not matter what your rhythm is, so long as you know what it is, so long as your subconscious knows what it is.
-We are imagining that your rhythm is the average one, in which the air intake lasts for six beats of your heart.
-This is just the ordinary everyday routine beat.
+We are imagining that your rhythm is the average one, in which the air intake lasts for so many seconds or the beats of your heart.
+These are just the ordinary everyday routine beats.
 We are going to alter that breathing rate quite a lot for various purposes.
 There is nothing difficult in it and it is a very easy thing indeed which can lead to spectacular results in improved health.

 Breathing is the most essential of our functions.
 Without breath we cannot exist, because it takes breath, containing oxygen and other gases to activate the brain and keep it working.
-But our manner of breathing is the coarsest way we can possibly use air; read Wisdom of the Ancients page 133 or Doctor from Lhasa page 170 for more information.
+But our manner of breathing is the coarsest way we can possibly use air; read The Thirteenth Candle chapter five or Doctor from Lhasa chapter ten for more information.

 Breathing Exercise 2 — First of all, stand with feet together, toes and heels touching.
 Inhale slowly the Complete Breathing system.
 That is, chest and abdomen while counting six pulse units.
 You only have to keep a finger on the pulse in your wrist and let your heart pump out once, twice three, four, five, six times.
 When you have got the breath in after your six pulse units, retain it while your heart beats three times.
 After that exhale through the nostrils for six heart beats.
 That is, for the same time as that in which you inhaled.
 Now that you have exhaled keep your lungs empty for three pulse units, and then start all over again.
 Repeat this as many times as you like without overtiring yourself.
 As soon as you feel any tiredness, stop.
 You should never tire yourself with exercises because if you do you defeat the whole object of those exercises.
 They are to tone one up and make one feel fit, not to run one down or to make one tired.